Ajibade-Judah/esp32-toggle-text-server/README.md

 # ESP32 Toggle and Text WebServer

+## Companion App
+This server is designed to work with the [React Native ESP32 Control App](https://git@github.com:Ajibade-Judah/ESP32SenderApp.git).

 A simple ESP32 WebServer that receives toggle states and text messages from a mobile app and displays them on the Serial Monitor.

 ## Hardware Requirements